 AUT's academic supervisors are recognised world-class researchers in their fields who have the expert knowledge to guide and advise you throughout your PhD.

-Must have completed the following in a specialisation appropriate to the proposed research:
+Must normally have completed the following in a discipline appropriate to the proposed research:

-The degree must have a standard equivalent to first class or second class (first division) honours from this University or a recognised equivalent.
+The degree must normally have been gained at the standard of first class or second class (first division) honours from this University or a recognised equivalent.